October 21st, 2020

 Make sure you have the right tools to detect and report data breaches.

-If the breach affects the customer or subject negatively or has any consequences for people involved, make sure to notify them about the breach as soon as possible.
+If the breach affects the customer or subject negatively or has consequences for the people involved, notify them as soon as possible.

 Prevent Things From Going Wrong

-It’s always a good idea to set up clear workflows and use a script when calling – both when it comes to B2B and B2C sales.
+It’s always a good idea to set up clear workflows and use a script when calling – both for B2B and B2C sales.
 It makes it much easier for your agents to remember and fulfill your legal obligations and ensure documentation is completed properly.
 It also helps establish efficient processes and workflows that make it easier for subjects to opt in and out.

 Make Sure Your Provider Lives Up to GDPR

 Compliance is always your responsibility as a data controller.
-And it's also your responsibility that external service providers, such as data processors, live up to the regulations concerning your data.
+And it's also your responsibility to ensure that external service providers, such as data processors, comply with the regulations governing your data.

-Your success in working with telemarketing relies heavily on the quality of your leads.
-When you buy lead lists from a second or third-party provider, you are, as a data controller, also responsible for the quality of the leads and need to make sure they live up to GPDR.
+Your success in telemarketing depends heavily on the quality of your leads.
+When you buy lead lists from a second- or third-party provider, you, as a data controller, are also responsible for the quality of the leads and must ensure they comply with GDPR.

 Checklist